azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-Run from a CLI (recommended) to execute function in the cloud:
+You can copy this object into the web console as shown in Figure 16-1 or use CLI.
+I recommend CLI.
+Run from your terminal or command prompt the AWS CLI command `aws lambda invoke` with parameters to execute function in the cloud.
+The parameters will point to the data file with the mock HTTP request using `--payload file://db-api-test.json`.

 ```
 aws lambda invoke \